ivica3730k/AzureVisionTools/README.md

 # Azure computer vision api-s interfaced through python via requests module

 ## How to use
+- Install requirements from requirements.txt file
-Load in your azure computer vision credentials using load_credentials() function and pass in images either from cv2 style numpy array or from filepath using any available function
+- Load in your azure computer vision credentials using load_credentials() function and pass in images either from cv2 style numpy array or filepath.

 See example.py